tiagosuhet/faq-collapse/README.md

 # faq-collapse
-Faq collapse using html, css, and javascript.
+Faq-collapse using html, css, and javascript.